eloquenza/VisHub/README.md

   * Dragging works like in force-directed graph but without stickyness
   * Model can be turned around via left mouse button down
   * Panning here works via right mouse button down
+  * Searching inside this graph is not implemented/supported (due to time constraints)

 ## Where does the data come from?